 The Credit Assessment Energy Indebtedness (CEIpj) for a Virtual Lead Party shall be set to zero for each Settlement Period.

-10.4 The Metered Credit Assessment Energy Volume (MAQCEiaj, in MWh) shall be determined for each BM Unit that is a Credit Qualifying BM Unit, not a Supplier BM Unit, and where Metered Volumes were determined by the CDCA for that BM Unit in the Credit Cover Volume Allocation Run for Settlement Period j, by:
+10.4 The Metered Credit Assessment Energy Volume (MAQCEiaj, in MWh) shall be determined for each BM Unit that is a Credit Qualifying BM Unit, is not a Supplier BM Unit or a Secondary BM Unit, and where Metered Volumes were determined by the CDCA for that BM Unit in the Credit Cover Volume Allocation Run for Settlement Period j, by:

 a. for each Energy Account which is a Subsidiary Energy Account for such BM Unit, as follows: